tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ### 3. Zip the installer

 The installer is generated under `publish` folder in the project folder ([QSBlinearEncoderReader/](QSBLinearEncoderReader/)).
-Zip all flies there and change the zip file name to `QSBLinearEncoderReader_w.x.y.z` where `w.x.y.z` is the version number.
+Zip all flies in it and change the zip file name to `QSBLinearEncoderReader_w.x.y.z` where `w.x.y.z` is the version number.

 ![](images/publish_directory.png)